Vegan Life | Recipes

 In a large mixing bowl, add in the flour, sugar, baking powder, baking soda, and salt, and mix well.

-Pre-heat a large non-stick pan on the stove over medium heat.
-The temperature of the pan is important, and not all stoves will heat "medium" to the same temperature.
+Pre-heat a large non-stick pan on the stove over medium or medium-low heat.
+The temperature of the pan is important, and not all stoves will heat “medium” to the same temperature.
 You can check by splashing some water onto the pan.
 It should bubble and evaporate within a few seconds.
 If the water splashes around violently and evaporates right away, your pan is too hot.
 But if it takes more than 10 seconds or so for the water to evaporate, your pan is too cool.

 When your pan is at the right temperature, add some oil and turn the pan a bit to coat it with the oil.